Home Pagan symbols & customs Site search

 It's commonly believed that it is bad luck for groom to see his bride in her dress before the ceremony, and therefore a veil was used to conceal her.
 In fact, in the old days of arranged marriages, the groom rarely saw his bride at all before the wedding day.
 If she was ugly, a veil might have stopped him from running away.

 But everyone knows there's no such thing as an ugly bride.
 A bride is always somewhere between 'very pretty' and 'absolutely gorgeous'.
-Veiling the bride is a symbolic way of tantalizing the groom by concealing her beauty until he becomes her husband and is permitted to see her.
+Veiling the bride is a symbolic way of tantalizing the groom by concealing her beauty until he becomes her husband and permitted to see her.

 When something is prohibited or difficult to have, it often seems more attractive and thrilling.
 A short skirt can seduce men more than a swimsuit.
 Why?
 Because covering the tops of the legs (just), sets off the man's imagination.
 Intention and context make the eroticism, not the amount of exposed skin.
 This was the simple psychology that made the dance of the seven veils so seductive.